Routine Animal Care

 Dog, Cat, Nonhuman Primate Standard Charges

-The final price will be vendor cost of the animal, plus vendor delivery charge, if applicable, plus a $32 Administrative Assistance Charge per animal, plus the current Animal Ordering Charge per order, plus additional fees as needed for business office administrative time.
+The final price will be vendor cost of the animal, plus vendor delivery charge, if applicable, plus the current Animal Ordering Charge per order, plus additional fees as needed for business office administrative time.

 Charges for Additional Services